 Computed Tomography

-CT is an imaging modality that combines the use of x-rays and computer technology.
-Cross-sectional images of the body are produced by an x-ray beam and an array of detectors that encircle the patient.
+CT is an imaging modality that combines the use of X-rays and computer technology.
+Cross-sectional images of the body are produced by an X-ray beam and an array of detectors that encircle the patient.
 These images can be reconstructed in multiple planes to display anatomical structures not otherwise visible on conventional radiographs.

-Application Dates
+Application dates

-Students can apply online to the Computed Tomography (CT) Program from February 15 - June 15.
+Students can apply online to the Computed Tomography (CT) Program from February 15 through June 15.
 The application deadline date is June 15 for fall enrollment.
 Students must meet with the Radiologic Technology/CT academic advisor prior to applying to the program.

 Pathways to other programs